 - Ask the coach to confirm that there is a doctor or qualified health care personnel present and have the coach point that person out to you.
-The answer must be "yes" or the game will be forfeited at game time. - Inform the coach that if a player is removed during the game for suspected concussion, that player may return after the team's qualified heath care personnel inform the Referee verbally that that player is free of signs or symptoms. - Ask the coach if all players are properly equipped and numbered. - · Get the captains' numbers. - Ask if there are players with casts or equipment that need to be inspected by the Umpire. - Ask if the quarterback is right-handed or left-handed and if the place kicker is right-footed or left-footed. - Ask for the name of the "get-back coach" and remind the coach of sideline requirements that players must in the team bench all the time and up to 3 coaches may be in the restricted area until the RFP. - Ask the coach to show the footballs that are to be used and allow the Umpire to inspect and approve them. - Ask if the team plans on using any unique formations or trick plays. - Ask if any special ceremony is planned like national anthem or player introductions. - Ask the coach if he has a choice preference if his team wins the coin toss. - Ask the coach to ensure that captains be on the sideline ready for the coin toss five minutes before game time. - Avoid conversations about "what the other team does." - Lastly, remind the coach about the emphasis on sportsmanship.
+The answer must be "yes" or the game will be forfeited at game time. - Inform the coach that if a player is removed during the game for suspected concussion, that player may return after the team's qualified heath care personnel inform the Referee verbally that that player is free of signs or symptoms. - Ask the coach to verify that all of his players have the proper equipment and that no illegal equipment will be used.
+Advise coaches that it is their responsibility to advise the official on his sideline if he wants to have the clock started on the snap following a penalty against his opponent within the last 2 minutes of either half. - Get the captains' numbers. - Ask if there are players with casts or equipment that need to be inspected by the Umpire. - Ask if the quarterback is right-handed or left-handed and if the place kicker is right-footed or left-footed. - Ask for the name of the "get-back coach" and remind the coach of sideline requirements that players must in the team bench all the time and up to 3 coaches may be in the restricted area until the RFP. - Ask the coach to show the footballs that are to be used and allow the Umpire to inspect and approve them. - Ask if the team plans on using any unique formations or trick plays. - Ask if any special ceremony is planned like national anthem or player introductions. - Ask the coach if he has a choice preference if his team wins the coin toss. - Ask the coach to have the captains on the sideline ready for the coin toss five minutes before gametime. - Avoid conversations about "what the other team does." - Lastly, remind the coach about the emphasis on sportsmanship.